murny/squad-maker/README.md

 <h2>Overview</h2>

-<p>A number of hockey players have signed up for hockey tournament (shinny).
+<p>A number of hockey players have signed up for a hockey tournament (shinny).
 Each hockey player has been assigned a rating for three different skills:
 <ul>
 	<li>Skating</li>
 	<li>Shooting</li>
 	<li>Checking</li>
 </ul>
 </p>

 <p>The tournament organizer has tasked you with creating the squads for the tournamet.
-You are free to do this however you like, with the following rules in mind:<p>
+You are free to do this however you like, but the organizer has asked you to keep the following points in mind:<p>
 <ol>
-	<li>each squad must have the same number of players</li>
+	<li>Each squad must have the same number of players</li>
-	<li>each squad must be as closely balance as possible in each of the three skills</li>
+	<li>Each squad must be as closely balance as possible in each of the three skills</li>
-	<li>the organizer doesn't know how many squads there will be yet</li>
+	<li>The organizer doesn't know how many squads there will be yet</li>
-	<li>any players that cannot be assigned to a squad will be placed on the waiting list</li>
+	<li>Any players that cannot be assigned to a squad will be placed on the waiting list</li>
 </ol>

 <p>